DEV Community

 GenServer is a template/skeleton for work with process like a server/client model.
 It's easy to add to Supervisor and easy to build a robust system (a super weapon in Elixir/Erlang world).

-GenServer included 2 parts, one is server side it's included in language, an other part is client side (our code, for implement a GenServer).
+GenServer included 2 parts, one is server side it's included in language, an other part is client side.

-Of course, we can self made an our GenServer but with exist GenServer we have a lot of benefits like: handel errors, support Supervisor, don't need effort to wrap/handle message between two processes.
+Of course, we can self make our GenServer but with existed GenServer we have a lot of benefits like: handle errors, support Supervisor, don't need effort to wrap/handle message for communicating between two processes.

 Flow of GenServer: